Checked baggage

-Checked baggage is luggage delivered to an airline or train for transportation in the hold of an aircraft or baggage car of a passenger train.
+Checked baggage is luggage delivered to an airline or train for transportation in the hold of an aircraft, storage on a coach bus or baggage car of a passenger train.
 Checked baggage is inaccessible to the passenger during the flight or ride, as opposed to carry-on baggage.

 This baggage is limited by airlines with regard to size, weight, and number, usually dependent upon the fare paid, or class of ticket.
 Baggage exceeding the limits is regarded as excess baggage.

 Checked baggage on airlines

 Checked baggage policies

 Every airline has its own policies with regard to baggage allowance.
 Often the policy is also dependent on where the flight goes to or comes from.
 Tickets executed by multiple airlines may have different rules.
 Usually the exact conditions of a specific booking are mentioned in the ticket information online.

 On short-haul internal flights in the US and Canada, with some exceptions, checked baggage is no longer complimentary with most discounted economy tickets, and must be paid for in addition to the ticket price; a passenger generally has to hold a higher or full fare economy ticket, travel in a premium cabin, hold elite status on an airline, or an airline credit card to be afforded complimentary checked baggage.
 For long-haul and transoceanic flights, checked baggage is included as standard.

 Low-cost carriers such as Ryanair in Europe and AirAsia in Asia charge for checked baggage, whilst for full-service airlines the cost is included in the ticket price.
+Beginning with flights booked on or after May 28, 2025, Southwest Airlines ended its long-standing policy of allowing two free checked bags for most passengers.
+The airline now charges $35 for the first checked bag and $45 for the second.